Getting Started in Japan – Spring 2026

 none |

-Course information for Fall 2023 will be finalized and will be available in mid-September or late September.
-For your reference, please refer to the course information for the past Fall semester offered in the previous year.
-Note that the courses offered for Fall 2023 may differ from the courses offered last year.
+Course information for Spring 2026will be finalized and will be available in late March.
+For your reference, please refer to the course information for the past Spring semester offered in the previous year.
+Note that the courses offered for Spring 2026 may differ from the courses offered last year.

 JYPE, COLABS, and DEEP students will have a first meeting with their academic advisor to get to know each other and discuss their study plans.
 For details, please refer to Instructions.